5 Proven Facts About Hardwood Floors That Just Make Sense (Part 1)

 If you’ve ever had to decide on what type of flooring to have in your house, or even as far as which house/apartment to move into because of the flooring, you’re not alone.

-There are many misconceptions, and dare we say myths, when it comes to hardwood flooring.
+There are many misconceptions, and dare we say myths, when it comes to engineered hardwood flooring.
 Whether you’re researching “best hardwood flooring” or “how to care for hardwood floors,” you’ll notice that the amount of conflicting information can be overwhelming.

 Well, rest assured, we’re here to help!